dhammon/AttacksAndCountermeasures/textbook/10-SecurityTesting.md

 >
 >One year, I decided to cover the password stuffing attacks from a practical perspective.
 While I structured the training using a slide deck, I also demonstrated password stuffing live.
 I chose the company's previous CEO as a target and navigated to their LinkedIn profile.
 This individual revealed their personal email address within their profile's contact information, which is commonly done on that platform.
 I took this email and headed over to Breach Directory which displayed several records with partial passwords to a variety of systems that were leaked.
 With a hash in hand, I headed over to Crack Station and pulled the cracked password in plaintext.
 From there, I rhetorically asked the board members if any of them use the same or similar password for multiple systems and if they also used them for work.
 >
->Later that afternoon, several hours after the training and the board meeting completed, half of the board members called me directly very concerned about their own password security.
+>Later that afternoon, several hours after the training and the board meeting completed, half of the board members called me directly and very concerned about their own password security.
 I instructed each of them on the value of password hygiene and how to best protect themselves.
 I would say the training was a success!
 #### Password Spraying Attacks
 Many password systems mitigate online password brute force attacks by putting a limit on the number of sequential incorrect password attempts before the account is locked.
 This introduces a denial of service as an attacker could purposefully and continuously lock an account.
 Therefore, a more sophisticated mitigation is to put a time delay between guesses that makes brute force efforts take too long for the attacker's patience.
 In light of these mitigations, a **password spraying** technique was developed that attempts to log into several accounts using a common password.
 This technique avoids causing accounts to be locked and is often successful if there are enough users to guess.
 For example, somebody is probably using `Password123!` and by checking one user account at a time, the attacker is likely to find them.
 #### Service Exploitation
 Most services are reasonably secure and only allow for the functionality of the service without enabling remote access to the underlying system.
 However, it is not uncommon for a service to have a vulnerability discovered that allows arbitrary code or command execution that leads to a complete system compromise.
 This happens so often that regular patch management is a must for network exposed services.

 Take the example of the Vsftpd service running version 2.3.4 in the scenario provided in the previous section where a remote code execution exploit was listed on ExploitDB.
 This service is absolutely discoverable by a tester and would be exploited to gain initial access.
 To avoid this type of exploitation, it is important for defenders and administrators to ensure a strong patch management process while limiting the attack surface of exposed systems.

 >[!activity] Activity 10.4 - Metasploitable2
 >So far in this chapter we have explored Metasploit, reverse shells, and the testing process.
 These skills can be practiced on the vulnerable by design Metasploitable2 docker image.
 This image has many services and a web application which has many vulnerabilities.
 The goal of the system is to practice identifying and exploiting vulnerabilities and will make as a great proxy to perform a mock penetration test against.